Learn THESE 6 FOOTWORK Techniques to FREELY MOVE through the Ring

 Video homework

-Open on YouTube ↗Use this as a study list.
-Do not copy everything at once; pick one fighter and watch how they win position before they throw.
+Open on YouTube ↗Use this as a fighter-study list.
+Pick one boxer and watch how they move after punching.

 Open on YouTube ↗Fighters to study

-Look for how the jab stops the opponent entering cleanly.
+Look for how often the feet create the next punch.

 Study video ↗What classes will feel like